Willie169/Android-Non-Root/README.md

 Key Features of Tor:

-* Anonymity: Tor allows users to browse the internet anonymously by routing their internet traffic through a network of volunteer-operated servers called nodes or relays.
-Each relay only knows the IP address of the previous and next node, making it difficult to trace the origin of the traffic.
+* Block Trackers: Isolates each website you visit so third-party trackers and ads can’t follow you.
-* Onion Routing: The name "Onion Router" comes from the way data is encrypted in layers, similar to the layers of an onion.
-When data is sent through the Tor network, it is encrypted multiple times, and each node decrypts a layer before passing it on to the next, protecting user privacy.
+* Defend Against Surveillance: Prevents someone watching your connection from knowing what websites you visit.
-* Access to .onion Sites: Tor allows users to access hidden services with .onion domain names, which are not reachable through standard web browsers.
-These sites often provide additional privacy and anonymity.
+* Resist Fingerprinting: Aims to make all users look the same, making it difficult for you to be fingerprinted based on your browser and device information.
-* Bypass Censorship: Tor can help users bypass censorship and access restricted content by routing traffic through nodes in different countries.
+* Multi-layered Encryption: Traffic is relayed and encrypted three times as it passes over the Tor network.
+The network is comprised of thousands of volunteer-run servers known as Tor relays.
-* Privacy Tools: The Tor Browser, based on Mozilla Firefox, comes preconfigured with privacy enhancements, making it easier for users to maintain anonymity while browsing.
+* Browse Freely: With Tor, you are free to access sites your local internet service provider may have blocked and access hidden services with .onion domain names, which are not reachable through standard web browsers.

 Some services may crash when routing traffic through Tor, changing the Exit nodes may help.